au-ts/microkit_tutorial/website/src/welcome.md

 # Welcome

-Welcome to the tutorial for the seL4 Microkit (formerly called the seL4 Core Platform).
+Welcome to the tutorial for the seL4 Microkit.

 To complete this tutorial, you will need:
 * A laptop or computer with access to the internet.